-In Experiment 1 we asked subjects to recall the degree distribution of the network in figure 1.
-Figure 2 shows the perceived mean and the perceived variance for each subject in the experiment, the black circles denote subjects assigned to be high type and the hollow triangles denote subjects assigned to be low type.
-The data reveal that this cognitive task is rather demanding and there is a fair amount of heterogeneity in subjects' reports.
+In Stage 1 we asked subjects to recall the degree distribution of the network in Figure 1.10 Figure 2 shows the mean and variance of the degree distribution of the cognitive network of each subject: the black circles denote subjects assigned to be high type and the hollow triangles denote subjects assigned to be low type.
+Throughout the paper the mean and variance of the cognitive network are computed using subjects' perceived number of nodes rather than the actual number, but the results would be unchanged using the latter as subjects are quite accurate in their perception of the overall number of nodes (see Table 1).11 The data reveal that this cognitive task is rather demanding and there is a fair amount of heterogeneity in subjects' reports.

 Figure 3 shows the aggregated data for all subjects within the same treatment: it compares the degree distribution of the actual network (in black) with the degree distribution of the cognitive networks of subjects assigned to high (in gray) and low (in white) type.
-To test whether differences between the real and the cognitive networks are statistically significant, we used two types of test: standard t-tests for equality of means, and the Wilcoxon signed ranks test, where for each subject the "control" outcome was the actual network (i.e. the outcome that would obtain with perfect recall) and the "treatment" outcome was the outcome of the experiment (i.e. the outcome subject to cognitive constraints).
-The results were very similar for the two tests, so we only report those for the t-tests.
+To test whether differences between the real and the cognitive networks are statistically significant, we use the Wilcoxon signed ranks test (WSR), where for each subject the "control" outcome was the actual network (i.e. the outcome that would obtain with perfect recall) and the "treatment" outcome was the outcome of the experiment (i.e. the outcome subject to cognitive constraints).
+Unless explicitly stated otherwise, the significance levels we discuss in this section are after the application of a Bonferroni correction to account for multiple testing, where the number of tests is per treatment so we divide the actual significance level by $13.^{12}$

 We observe three main biases in subjects' perception of the degree distribution of the network.
 The first bias is that subjects underestimate the mean degree in the network.
 The cognitive degree distribution of high type subjects has mean degree 4.194 and the cognitive degree distribution of low type subjects has mean degree 4.047.
-These perceived means are significantly lower than the actual mean degree, which is 4.667 (p = 0.000).
+These perceived means are significantly lower than the actual mean degree, which is 4.667 (WSR, p = 0.000).
+A difference between the means of two distributions is a sufficient statistic to reject the null hypothesis that the two distributions are the same, so this first bias is sufficient to show that the cognitive degree distributions are different from the degree distribution of the actual network.